mozilla-ai/document-to-podcast/README.md

 You are probably missing the `GNU Make` package.
 A quick way to solve it is run on your terminal `sudo apt install build-essential`

+> I get the following error: `Python.h: No such file or directory ... error: command '/usr/bin/x86_64-linux-gnu-gcc' failed with exit code 1`

+You might be missing the header files of python dev.
+You can fix this by running `sudo apt install python3.XX-dev` where `XX` your python version (e.g `3.12`)

 ## License

 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.